Compiling on Windows

 $ cd opencpn

-When Visual Studio opens, select the desired build configuration (Debug, Release, etc.) and you are ready to edit and build.
-Click the Debug button to build and open OpenCPN in the VS debugger.
+This one-time procedure takes about 10 minutes on a 12-processor Windows 11 computer.
+When Visual Studio opens, select the desired build configuration (Debug or RelWithDebInfo) and you are ready to edit and build.
+Click the "Local Windows Debugger" button in Visual Studio to build and run OpenCPN in the VS debugger.

 Here are more details with explanations of each step.

-1. Install Visual Studio 2022 Community Edition https://visualstudio.microsoft.com/downloads/.
+1. Install Visual Studio 2022 Community Edition visualstudio.microsoft.com/downloads/.
 Be sure to select components:

 • Desktop development with C++